Cultures and Languages in Africa

 There are two semesterised 1st-year level courses.

-CLIA 101 focuses on languages and societies in pre-colonial, colonial and post-colonial Africa.
+CLIA 101 focuses on intercultural contact and multicultural contexts in Africa.

-CLIA 102 provides a more in-depth study of the links between language, ideologies and identities in Africa.
+CLIA 102 studies the links between language, ideologies and identities in Africa.

 When and where are these courses offered?